artflake/MidJourney-Scraper/README.md

 - Easy to identify english named files
 - Downloads all files on all pages for any midjourny user.
+- keeps json metadata and command used to render in a seperate .json file

 This will download all of the midjourny renders.
 All you need to do is provide a user id and your session id from your browser.